-These types of thoughts have been given various names and ways to notice, discuss, and make adjustments by psychological theorists and practitioners such as Aaron Beck and David Burns.
+These types of thoughts have been given various names and ways to notice, discuss, and make adjustments, by psychological theorists and practitioners such as Aaron Beck and David Burns.
 I prefer to use Aaron Beck’s term “cognitive distortion” when teaching others about the possible thought-related challenges associated with BPD.

 As we move forward with the 9-steps, I will share slides that depict at least ten of the most common “cognitive distortions” that get experienced by those who suffer with BPD.
-At this point, it is important to know that “cognitive distortions” in fact happen and that they can induce a “vicious circle” of thought, feeling, and behavior… meaning that one distorted thought can trigger many difficult emotions, and thereafter a whole range of other unhealthy thoughts and feelings can come into being and affect how a person functions (problems with reactions, communication, problem-solving, for instance).
+At this point, it is important to know that “cognitive distortions” in fact happen and that they can induce a “vicious circle of thought, feeling, and behavior”… meaning that one distorted thought can trigger many difficult emotions, and thereafter a whole range of other unhealthy thoughts and feelings can come into being and affect how a person functions (problems with reactions, communication, problem-solving, for instance).

 As long as we are living and thinking, there is always the potential for experiencing these kinds of distorted thoughts, and likewise, to experience all of the emotional side-effects that come from the thoughts.
 It could happen in both awake-time and sleep-time.
 All that needs to occur is an event, or a thought or memory of an event, such that a person starts to “make meaning” of the event… to start thinking about it.